Jumpup Canyon

 Descend into the deep narrows and slot canyons of the North Rim while exploring remote Grand Canyon terrain.

 The Grand Canyon is home to many wonders, but the vast North Rim drainage system of Jumpup Canyon and Kanab Creek may be the most incredible of them all.
-Join us for a walk through time as we slip into the deep narrows and slot-like canyons of Kanab Wilderness and Grand Canyon National Park for a week of wonder and exploration.
+Join us for a walk-through time as we slip into the deep narrows and slot-like canyons of Kanab Wilderness and Grand Canyon National Park for a week of wonder and exploration.
 Camp between towering red walls, swim in hidden hollows, and marvel at the beauty of the expansive Esplanade.
-After a maze of travel over backcountry dirt roads, our route utilizes one of the easiest entries in to the Canyon (no ledges) before stepping off-trail and into the narrows of Jumpup Canyon and Kanab Creek.
-Open to fit and motivated individuals of all ages and experience levels, expect up to 32 miles of hiking on this 5-night, 6-day TSX Challenge backpacking experience.
+After a maze of travel over backcountry dirt roads, our route utilizes one of the easiest entries into the Canyon (no ledges) before stepping off-trail and into the narrows of Jumpup Canyon and Kanab Creek.
+Great for all skill levels, expect up to 32 miles of hiking on this 5-night, 6-day backpacking experience.

-Jumpup Canyon is the third trip introduced as part of our Grand Canyon Limited Edition experiences (2024), and will utilize the the Ranger Trail, Jump Up Canyon and Kanab Creek drainage systems.
+Jumpup Canyon is the third trip introduced as part of our Grand Canyon Limited Edition experiences (2024), and utilizes the Ranger Trail, Jump Up Canyon and Kanab Creek drainage systems.

 What’s included

-• Roundtrip transportation between Flagstaff, AZ meeting point and your trailhead
+- Transportation between Flagstaff, AZ area meeting point and trailhead

 What’s not included